Yoann Cathline: Guingamp

 Yoann Cathline came through the ranks of US Torcy, before joining the En Avant Guingamp in 2019, where he signed his first contract a year later.

 After having already featured in the pro squad the previous season, he made his professional debut for Guingamp on 24 July 2021, coming on as a substitute in a 0–0 Ligue 2 away draw against Le Havre.

 Lorient

 On 5 September 2022, Cathline joined Lorient on a five-year deal.

+On 21 August 2023, Cathline moved on a season-long loan to Almere City in the Netherlands.

+On 23 July 2024, Cathline joined another Dutch club Utrecht on loan.